 The fastening system, or how you secure the weightlifting belt to your body, is an important factor to keep in mind when deciding on the best weightlifting belt for you.
 Here are the different types of systems and what to keep in mind for each.

-If a buckle and prong system is used, a roller buckle is ideal for allowing the tongue of the belt to easily slide in and out of the buckle and a seamless roller buckle is best of all.
+- Buckle: If a buckle and prong system is used, a roller buckle is ideal for allowing the tongue of the belt to easily slide in and out of the buckle.
+A seamless roller buckle is best of all.

-If the belt uses a lever system, look for reviews that mention how easy or difficult it is to secure the lever, as well as how much flexibility there is to allow for fluctuations in body weight.
+- Lever System: If the belt uses a lever system, look for reviews that mention how easy or difficult it is to secure the lever, as well as how much flexibility there is to allow for fluctuations in body weight.
+There’s a good chance you’ll need extra tools to adjust the lever as well.

-If Velcro is used, look for reviews that show how durable it is.
-If the Velcro starts to fry (wear out) after only a few uses, that’s an indication that the manufacturer may be using low-quality materials.
+- Velcro: If Velcro is used, look for reviews that show how durable it is.
+If the Velcro starts to fray (wear out) after only a few uses, that’s an indication that the manufacturer may be using low-quality materials.

 How to Wear a Weightlifting Belt

-Follow these steps to wear your weightlifting belt the right way and get the most out of it:
+Follow these steps to wear your weightlifting belt the right way and get the most out of your training accessory:

 - Position the belt around your waist.
-The bottom edge should sit above your hip bones to avoid creating air pockets, and so the belt makes contact with your abs, obliques, and back muscles.
+The bottom edge should sit above your hip bones to avoid creating air pockets, and so the belt makes contact with your abs, obliques, and back muscles simultaneously.

 Frequently Asked Questions About Weightlifting Belts